Thursday, November 25, 2010

 She wore her huge black witch’s hat, and tied

-sheet around her.
+a sheet around her.

 Raisins dotted her face like old, gnarled warts.